vippsas/vipps-recurring-api/vipps-recurring-api-faq.md

 - Send a confirmation to avtale@vipps.no that all customers have been informed, including a copy of the information sent.
 - Contact your Vipps (your KAM or partner manager) to exchange the necessary information to perform the migration:
-  - Vippsnummer of the sale unit the agreements should be migrated from and to
+  - Vippsnummer of the sales unit the agreements should be migrated from and to
-  - A decision on how to handle existing agreements in the new sale unit (in case you have started using it)
+  - A decision on how to handle existing agreements in the new sales unit (in case you have started using it)
   - Final confirmation of date and time for migration.
 - After the migration is performed, you will get a file that maps from old to new agreement id
   - this is a csv where each line is an agreement, and the columns are old id and new id